Lexi821/company_sales_analysis/README.md

 ### Project Overview
 ---

-This data analysis project aims to provide insights into the sales performance of an e-commerce company over the past year.
+This data analysis project aims to provide insights into the sales performance of a company in the year of 1996-1998.
 By analyzing various aspects of the sales data, we seek to identify trends, make data-driven recommendations, and gain a deeper understanding of the company's performance.

 ![bar plot](https://github.com/Irene-arch/Documenting_Example/assets/56026296/5ebedeb8-65e4-4f09-a2a5-0699119f5ff7)

 ### Data Sources

-Sales Data: The primary dataset used for this analysis is the "sales_data.csv" file, containing detailed information about each sale made by the company.
+Sales Data: The primary dataset used for this analysis is the "final_project_2M_cis467.xls" file, containing detailed information about each sale made by the company.

 ### Tools

 - Excel - Data Cleaning
   - [Download here](https://microsoft.com)
 - SQL Server - Data Analysis
-- PowerBI - Creating reports
+- Tableau - Creating reports

 ### Data Cleaning/Preparation